skip to Main Content

 Runs January to December

-TOP25 is a three term programme for complete beginners aged 7 to 11 yrs old (Yr3 to Yr6).
-It includes:
+Tomorrow’s Orchestra Programme is a three term programme (Jan-Dec) for complete beginners aged 7 to 11 yrs old (Yr3 to Yr6).

 • free instrumental lessons